luyadev/luya-themes/README.md

-# Blockcollection Module
+# Themecollection Module

-File has been created with `module/create` command.
+Collection of blocks with

 ## Installation